 Under the auspices of the City of Hollywood, the Art and Culture Center of Hollywood opened in 1975 at 1301 S. Ocean Drive in Hollywood.
 On Aug.
 31, 1978, the Art and Culture Center of Hollywood was incorporated as a non-profit, 501©(3) corporation.
 From its former beachfront gallery, which was dedicated in a ribbon-cutting ceremony on Nov.
 2, 1975, the Center found its niche in South Florida’s art scene by promoting contemporary, innovative artists and programs.

-In 1991, the Center moved to the city-owned, historic (circa 1924) Kagey mansion in downtown Hollywood at 1650 Harrison St. The move allowed immediate expansion in display space, and also added classrooms for youth and adult arts education.
+In 1991, the Center moved to the city-owned, historic (circa 1924) Kagey mansion in downtown Hollywood at 1650 Harrison Street.
+The move allowed immediate expansion in display space, and also added classrooms for youth and adult arts education.
 After renovations, the Center’s new home opened to the public on Feb.
 2, 1992.

 Also in the early ’90s, the Center opened its Arts School, which is located in an adjacent building at 1626 Harrison St.

 The Center redefined its mission in 1997 to offer performing arts on par with its visual arts programs.
-In 2000, it took over the programming and management of the city’s Hollywood Central Performing Arts Center, a 500-seat theater located at 1770 Monroe St. (U.S. 1 and Monroe Street).
+In 2000, it took over the programming and management of the city’s Hollywood Central Performing Arts Center, a 500-seat theater located at 1770 Monroe Street.
+(U.S. 1 and Monroe Street).